What You Need to Know About Win-Win Negotiations

 3. Know Your BATNA

 When researching your BATNA, ask yourself how much it will cost to do the deal you’re negotiating relative to the cost of your best alternative.
-When estimating your costs, consider both the short-term and long-term impact we discussed.
+When estimating your costs, consider the short-term and long-term impacts we discussed.
 Maybe you’re willing to concede a bit in the short term to allow you to reach your long-term goal.

 4. Prepare for price negotiation tactics